Bob Smith (infielder): Tampa Bay Devil Rays

 Bobby was selected twelfth overall by the Tampa Bay Devil Rays in the 1997 expansion draft, and in 1998 he made his Major League debut.
 He was selected for the inaugural roster of the Devil Rays, with his role being defined as the 5th infielder, occasional outfielder, who would spell the aging legend, Wade Boggs at third base.
 Bobby’s major league debut came in the form of a bottom of the ninth, pinch-hit at-bat for starting center fielder, Quentin McCracken.
 Bobby singled off of Detroit Tigers reliever Bryce Florie.
 He would go on to have the best season of his professional career, (Majors or minors) hitting .276, with an on base percentage of .343, and a slugging percentage of .422.
 Bobby hit 11 homeruns in only 117 games.
 He was regarded as a player of the future, and a possible building block of the Franchise.
 After the season, Bobby was named (along with teammate Miguel Cairo) to the 1999 Topps Baseball All-Star Rookie Team.

 In 1999 Smith spent as much time with AAA Durham as he did with the big club, hitting only .181 in the majors.
 In the minors however, Smith hit .333, and slugged .613.
 Smith hit .234, .105, and .175 in 2000, 2001, and 2002 respectively.
 In that same time frame, he hit .291, .301, and .239 in the minors, proving himself to be an outstanding Minor Leaguer.
 His last MLB appearance was May 6, 2002, where he went 0-3 against the Boston Red Sox.
 Shortly thereafter, Smith was designated for assignment by Tampa Bay.

 Minor Leagues

 He began his journey through the minors, playing for affiliates of the Milwaukee Brewers, New York Yankees, Chicago White Sox, and Oakland A’s.
 In 2006, after his second stint with the AAA White Sox affiliate in Charlotte, where he hit .259 with a meager 6 homeruns, Smith retired from baseball at the age of 32.

-Smith’s playing days over, he joined the Arizona Diamondbacks as a hitting coach.
+After Smith’s playing days were over, he joined the Arizona Diamondbacks as a hitting coach.
 As of July 18, 2016, he is no longer with their organization.